cdl-mint/mde4dts/01 Documentation of Search.md

 # ACM
 50 Search Results by performing the following procedure on April 3rd 2024
+- **Note:** When executing this search for ACM again on November 12th 2024, we realized that the results changed from 50 to 64.
+However, when crosschecking these new results with our initial search from April 3rd, we found that the additional papers were already included in our corpus through IEEE or Web of Science.
+Thus, we decided to keep the initial number of search results for ACM, as this was the result obtained on April 3rd 2024.

 1. Go to https://dl.acm.org/
 2. Enter the following String in the search field and press "Enter":